Determinants of interprofessional collaboration in implementing Basic Emergency Obstetric and Neonatal Care (BEmONC) services

 ABSTRACT

-Objective: Maternal and infant mortality is a global challenge due to inadequate access to high-quality healthcare services.
-The WHO has implemented the BEmONC program in Indonesia to reduce MMR and IMR.
-Although the program is widely recognized in the country, it has been deemed suboptimal due to various healthcare service-related issues.
-The purpose of this study is to identify the factors that affect the execution of essential emergency obstetric and neonatal services in primary healthcare facilities.
+Objective: Maternal and infant mortality is a global challenge due to limited healthcare access.
+The WHO’s BEmONC program in Indonesia aims to reduce MMR and IMR, but its effectiveness is suboptimal due to service-related issues.
+This study identified factors affecting essential obstetric and neonatal service implementation in primary healthcare facilities.

-Materials and Methods: The literature review was conducted using a descriptive analysis approach with the aid of Mendeley and Biblioshiny in R-Studio.
-Sixteen reputable articles were selected from four online databases based on specific inclusion criteria.
+Materials and Methods: A literature review was conducted using a descriptive analysis approach, supported by Mendeley and Biblioshiny in R-Studio.
+Sixteen peer-reviewed articles were selected from four online databases, based on predefined inclusion criteria.

-Results: The study identified three key areas for enhancing and assessing the BEmONC team.
-These areas involve optimizing team performance through factors such as health workers, infrastructure, teamwork, and appropriate training.
-Additionally, the study emphasizes the importance of effective BEmONC management, which includes policy development, communication strategies, management enhancements, and strong leadership.
-Finally, when evaluating the implementation of BEmONC, it is important to consider factors such as self-efficacy, the health workforce, as well as societal admiration, confidence, and trust.
-The primary factors contributing to the success of BEmONC were efficient cooperation, administration, and targeted assessment.
-Enhancing the implement-ation of maternal and newborn health services can be achieved by addressing the lack of facilities, improving the effectiveness of health workers, and fostering community admiration.
+Results: The study identified three critical domains for improving and evaluating the performance of BEmONC teams.
+These domains include optimizing team efficacy through factors such as healthcare personnel, infrastructure, collaboration, and targeted training.
+Furthermore, effective BEmONC management is essential, encompassing policy formulation, communication strategies, operational improvements, and robust leadership.
+Lastly, evaluating the implementation of BEmONC requires consideration of factors such as self-efficacy, healthcare workforce capacity, and societal trust, confidence, and recognition.
+Key contributors to the success of BEmONC include efficient collaboration, streamlined administration, and focused evaluation.
+Enhancing maternal and newborn health service delivery can be achieved by addressing infrastructure deficiencies, improving healthcare worker performance, and fostering community trust.

-Conclusion: Effective teamwork, management, and community trust are critical to advancing maternal and newborn health outcomes in BEmONC services.
+Conclusion: Effective teamwork, robust management, and community confidence are pivotal in improving maternal and newborn health outcomes within BEmONC services.